-While the probability of mastery (and its standard error) obtained from a DCM provides some certainty about the estimate provided directly by the model, this probability is at the individual student level, rather than the skill level.
-Classical methods such as Cronbach's alpha do not take into consideration the dichotomous mastery statuses that form the basis of reporting.
-Instead, overall consistency of the skill can be evaluated by approximating a second administration of the assessment, mimicking test-retest reliability, to compare student performance across multiple replications.
+While the probability of mastery (and its standard error) obtained from a DCM provides some certainty about the estimate provided directly by the model, this probability is at the individual student level.
+Overall consistency of the skill can be evaluated by approximating a second administration of the assessment, mimicking test-retest reliability, to compare student performance across multiple replications.
 In a research application, Templin and Bradshaw (2013) introduced a method for estimating reliability using the posterior probabilities of mastery directly.
 In this method, the posterior probability of a student mastering a skill should be a constant, assuming that the multiple administrations of the assessment are truly independent.
-Thus, the probability of mastery across two independent administrations can be calculated as $p \times p$.
+Thus, the probability of mastery across two independent administrations can be calculated as $p \times p$ .
 Similarly, the probability of each mastery/non-mastery profile for a skill can be defined in a 2x2 contingency table, as shown in Table 1.

 In the method proposed by Templin and Bradshaw (2013), this contingency table is calculated for each student and skill, and then the corresponding individual cells are summed across students to provide an aggregated contingency table for each skill.
-The tetrachoric correlation (Bonett & Price, 2005) derived from the aggregated contingency table serves as the reliability estimate for the skill.
+The tetrachoric correlation derived from the aggregated contingency table serves as the reliability estimate for the skill.